Cedar Crest College is one of the top colleges for the study of forensic science—and offers one of the few fully accredited programs in the nation.

 Extensive Research Opportunities

 Our students have won numerous research competitions and grants, as well as scholarships from professional organizations.
-Since 2009, our students and faculty have given approximately 50 presentations at regional and national conferences.
+Since 2009, our students and faculty have given more than 50 presentations at regional and national conferences.

 Here, you will be trained on the leading-edge tools and technology currently utilized by forensic science professionals in the workplace.
 For example, we’re one of the few undergraduate programs in the nation to provide access to Mass Spectrometry (Tandem) technology, which is used for determining masses of particles and their composition.
 (See Facilities for a list of technology available on campus.)

 Students present at major forensic science conferences, serve in a leadership capacity in the Forensic Science Student Organization (FSSO), and host the College’s annual forensic science symposium, which takes place every spring.

 Impressive internships and career placement

 Our students have interned in forensic science labs across the nation and around the globe.
 They have frequently been commended for their knowledge, skill, and work ethic.
 Also, almost every student who has graduated from our master’s degree program has found immediate employment after graduation.